HolyNoodle/monorepo-coverage-diff/README.md

 - run coverage diff between current branch and base branch project by project
 - post a comment to the PR that sumarize which project has seen it's coverage changed with collapsible details

-## Configuration
+## Simple configuration

-Example of a github workflow configuration:
+Example of a easiest github workflow configuration:
 ```yml
 name: Pull request